-The Erasmus+ Europlay grant is a two-year long project with the aim of designing four ‘Euro’ playgrounds that are bound together with the common goal of promoting opportunities for children to plan, learn and play within the contexts of Science, Technology, Engineering, the Arts, and Mathematics for and in their recreation times.
-In addition, the desire is to encourage the sharing of traditional games from contrasting European countries.
+The Erasmus+ Europlay grant was a two-year long project with the aim of designing four ‘Euro’ playgrounds that are bound together with the common goal of promoting opportunities for children to plan, learn and play within the contexts of Science, Technology, Engineering, the Arts, and Mathematics for and in their recreation times.

-It is a student-led project, so each phase of the project will be developed around the students, their ideas and the student exchange outcomes.
-Within the two-year grant period there will be four student exchanges.
-Each exchange will be dedicated to one of four project steps; research, data assessment, model concept/design and finally an implementation/action plan.
-Students from grades 4 and 5 will be participating in the project.
-ISS has identified the Lower School Student Council as our “creative architects” and they will participate in the four exchange visits with our three partner schools in the UK, Poland and Italy.
+It was student-led project, so each phase of the project was developed around the students, their ideas and the student exchange outcomes.
+There were four student exchanges.
+Each exchange was dedicated to one of four project steps; research, data assessment, model concept/design and finally an implementation/action plan.
+Select students from grades 4 and 5 participated as our “creative architects” from ISS and our three partner schools in the UK, Poland and Italy.